Notes on the Geography of Morocco: Marrakech: The Medina or Old City

 Deeper inside the kasbah is another Almohad mosque, this one often called the Kasbah Mosque but sometimes the Mosque of El Mansour.
 Deviating from ideal proportions, it looks stumpy in comparison with the Koutoubia.
 It was begun in 1190.

 The mosque has other names, too.
 Here it is identified as the mosque of Moulay el Yazid.
 (Both he and El Mansour are buried nearby, in the Saadian tombs, shown in a separate folder here).
 The sign speaks to the energy spent by the government today ensuring that the city does not continue sinking into "ruins, the result of war, plague, and wretched government."

 "In the bazaar huge families of Jews, all dressed in the long black robe and little black skull-cap, are working in dark fly-infested booths that look like caves.
 A carpenter sits cross-legged at a prehistoric lathe, turning chair-legs at lightning speed.
 He works the lathe with a bow in his right hand and guides the chisel with his left foot, and thanks to a lifetime of sitting in this position his left leg is warped out of shape."

 The central element of the entire medina, oddly enough, is this large open space, an irregular not to say formless polygon called the Place Jemaa el Fna, the name--by one reading, "the place of the vanished mosque"--possibly hinting at a long-gone Almoravid building.
 Comparatively deserted in the daytime, the Place is seriously crowded at night.
 At the far side, the short minaret of the Quessabine Mosque marks the entrance to a warren of markets.

-Dinner in the Place, for well-trained tourists an obligatory stop.
+Dinner in the Place, an obligatory stop for compliant tourists.

 Into the suq, or souk, or market.